jaateixeira/ScrapLogGit2Net/README.md

 Congrats.
 You collected social network data ready for analysis.

+# Known issues on mining Git respositories from a network perspective with ScrapLogGit2Net

+## Some collaborative edges are missed

+## Developers using multiple email accounts

+## Developers hiding email accounts

 # Command line options for advanced use

 - Use serialized changelogs so you don't need to use raw git logs every time (speeds things up)